indiana-university/rivet-source/src/components/quote/README.md

 </div>
 ```

-The visual display of the quote is made up of a `blockquote` element with a class of `rvt-quote__text`, a `p` element with the quote text, and a `cite` element with the author's name.
+The visual display of the quote is made up of a `blockquote` element with a class of `rvt-quote__text`, a `p` element with the quote's text, and a `cite` element with the author's name.

 ```
 <div class="rvt-quote">